-This site is located on a bluff over Lake Michigan next to an ATV/ lawn tractor dealer.
+This site is located on a bluff over Lake Michigan.
 The sample inlet is 6 meters above ground level and 83 meters from nearest road.
 Verified through annual DNR audits, the site meets the requirements Of 40 CFR 58, Appendices C, D, E and G.